 He is an actor, spokesman and retired soldier.
 He played ‘Brot Monroe’ on the Emmy Award winning daytime drama All My Children.
 In true Hollywood fashion, J.R. was encouraged by a friend to go on the open casting call that AMC put out for a veteran to join the cast.
 After several meetings with producers he was cast and an actor was born.
 Due to his popularity, what started as a three month story arc developed into a three year stint.
 His role as an injured Iraq combat veteran mirrors his own life.

-Jose Rene Martinez was born June 14, 1983 in Shreveport, LA to Maria Zavala.
+Jose Rene Martinez was born June 14, 1983, in Shreveport, Louisiana, to Maria Zavala.
 He has two sisters, Consuelo and Anabel, who were raised in El Salvador with his mother’s family.
 Anabel died as a toddler before he ever meet her.
-At nine years old J.R. moved with his mother to Hope, AR, where he lived until he was 17.
-At 17, he moved to Dalton, GA, a place he proudly calls his hometown.
+At nine years old J.R. moved with his mother to Hope, Arizona, where he lived until he was 17.
+At 17, he moved to Dalton, Georgia, a place he proudly calls his hometown.
 During his senior year he played strong safety for the Dalton High School Catamounts when they went to Georgia’s State Championship.
 Playing professional football was his dream until he suffered an injury his senior year.

 After high school he joined the army.
 J.R. was proud to serve, as a way to give something back to a country that had already given so much to him and his family.
 In September of 2002, J.R. underwent Basic and Advanced Training at Fort Benning, Georgia, where he gained skills as an 11-B Infantryman.
 After reporting to Fort Campbell, Kentucky, in January of 2003, he was assigned to the 2nd Battalion, 502nd Infantry Regiment of the 101st Airborne Division.